-We are passionate about making good stuff for dogs–but we don't stop there.
+We are passionate about making interactive and engaging products for dogs–but we don't stop there.
 Our purpose is to help save the bees.

 Why save the bees?